yuchi627/association_rule_mining/README.md

 * Each number is a item
 * There are many items in a transaction

-## output the strong association rules
+## Output the strong association rules